 Freddy Bulmer:

-Buyer for Australia, New Zealand, Austria, Eastern Europe and beers & ciders
+Buyer for Australia, New Zealand, Portugal, Austria and beers / cider / low & no`

 ‘For Christmas Eve, it’s always smoked-salmon blinis with a glass of Champagne, perhaps Champagne Henriot Brut due to its excellent value and luxurious flavour.
 This will likely be followed by a classic Negroni or a slightly more seasonal “Sloegroni” with a twist of sloe gin.